 Scientific Freedom Policy Statement

-The Organizing Committee of <event> shall observe the basic policy of non-discrimination and affirms the right and freedom of scientists to associate in international scientific activity without regard to such factors as ethnic origin, religion, citizenship, language, political stance, gender, sex or age, in accordance with the Statutes of the International Council for Science.
-At <event> no barriers will exist which would prevent the participation of bona fide scientists.
+The Organizing Committee of RACFS shall observe the basic policy of non-discrimination and affirms the right and freedom of scientists to associate in international scientific activity without regard to such factors as ethnic origin, religion, citizenship, language, political stance, gender, sex or age, in accordance with the Statutes of the International Council for Science.
+At RACFS no barriers will exist which would prevent the participation of bona fide scientists.

 Diversity, Equality and Inclusion Statement